opencats/OpenCATS_Documentation/docs/preface.rst

 Release information
 -------------------

-The current OpenCATS release is 0.9.3.3-3 "Inferno".
+The current OpenCATS release is 0.9.4 "Countach".

 See the changelog.MD file for details.